natsuhiko/rasqual/README.md

 ## Covariates

 There are usually several confounding factors in the real data, which affects count data and reduces power to detect QTLs (such as sequencing batch, sample preparation date etc.).
-RASQUAL can handle covariates as an input (**-x**).
+RASQUAL can handle covariates as an input (**-x** option).
 The following is the same eQTL mapping example above, but with covariates:

     tabix data/chr11.gz 11 | bin/rasqual -y data/Y.bin -k data/K.bin -n 24 -j 1 -l 409 -m 63 \
-        -s 2316875,2320655,2321750,2321914,2324112 -e 2319151,2320937,2321843,2323290,2324279 -z -t -f C11orf21 -x data/X.bin
+        -s 2316875,2320655,2321750,2321914,2324112 -e 2319151,2320937,2321843,2323290,2324279 -z -t -f C11orf21 \
+        -x data/X.bin

 Those confunding factors are not often observed but can be captured by principal component analysis (PCA).
 We applied PCA onto log FPKMs with and without permutation and picked up the first several components whose contribution rates are greater than those from permutation result as covariates for subsequent analyses.